20 Other Ways to Say “Sounds Good”

 • Example 2: Your friend voices an opinion about a movie, and you respond, “I agree.
 It was really well-made.”

-See also 20 Other Ways to Say “Have Fun With Your Friend”
+See also 20 Other Ways to Say "Sweet Dreams"

 16. “That’s Fine with Me”